-At Randall & Stump, PLLC, one of our distracted driving accident lawyers can represent you in a claim for the compensation you deserve after an accident caused by a distracted driver.
+At Randall & Stump, Criminal Defense Attorneys, one of our distracted driving accident lawyers can represent you in a claim for the compensation you deserve after an accident caused by a distracted driver.
 We have fought hard for many individuals and families living in or around Charlotte, NC.
 Let us fight for you.

 Most people associate distracted driving with cell phone use.
 This is not wrong, but it is a limited picture of distracted driving.
 There are actually three main forms of distraction, according to the U.S. Centers for Disease Control and Prevention (CDC):